AlvaroCori/-AlvaroCori-SIS_INTEL_PRACTICA_4/README.md

 When we compare the worst and best fitness in a range of 100 generations the worst fitness is usually the first or at least in the first generations being the best fitness that appears after a few generations and at the end usually maintain the highest fitness.

 When we use numbers from 0 to 9 instead of bools we can get to a situation where the next generations have identical chromosomes between them and it is very difficult to improve when there is mutual value that raises fitness.
+When ee place the highest value to the number with the highest fitness (1) and place weights between ranges being the closest to 1 with the highest fitness the function is more effective, The optimal fitness fuction found works well with a high mutation probability but we only realize 2 tries with a very low mutation probability (0.001) because the function take a couple of hours to find the optimal solution.

 ## Bibliografy
 ### Random choice<br>